Solar incubation helps more eggs reach urban consumers

 Salome Naliaka about the technical drawbacks and challenges Sally Ray Farmers’ Hub faces

 * The Swiss Agency for Development and Cooperation’s (SDC) Nutrition in City Ecosystems (NICE) project connects the demand- and supply-side of food systems, engages women and youth – including through social business models – and builds local governance capacity in Kenya, Rwanda, and Bangladesh.
 In Kenya, this project is being undertaken in Bungoma and Busia counties.
-The consortium partners are Swiss TPH, ETH Zürich, Sight & Life and Syngenta Foundation for Sustainable Agriculture.
+The consortium partners are Swiss TPH, ETH Zürich and Sight and Life.